-This year, no tricks, JUST treats.
+This year, no tricks JUST treat.
 Offer your customers a promotion specific to the holiday.
 Use an offer code such as "Halloween17" and create a spooky graphic to post across all platforms.
-As always with promotions, be sure to include a end date.
-For this one it should be 11:59 pm on October 31st or November 1st.
+As always with promotions, be sure to include an end date.
+For this one, it should be 11:59 pm on October 31st or November 1st.

 Host a Photo Contest

 Have your customers send you images of them in their Halloween costumes with your product (or logo if you have a service).
 It's a fun way to get people involved and to get that promotion on their social accounts.
 With any contest, don't forget the prize!

 Show off your costume or at least your product surrounded by candy corn and other seasonal decor items on your page.
 Incorporate questions like "WITCH of our staff's costumes did like best?"
 Getting customers involved in the company and brand is the start of building a loyal following.